sebastiandedeyne/sebastiandedeyne.com/content/posts/react-for-vue-developers.md

 );
 ```

 Vue has scoped slots to pass data to the slot that will be rendered.
-The key part of scoped sltos is *will be rendered*.
+The key part of scoped slots is *will be rendered*.

 Regular slots are rendered before they get passed to the parent component.
 The parent component then decides what to do with the rendered fragment.